Answers to commonly asked questions. If you have a question that isn't on the list, then please contact us.

 A typical emissions inventory for a conference or event will include emissions from organisational activities, the venue itself, visitor accommodation, and visitor air travel.
 Additional sources may be included depending on relevance to stakeholders.
 For example, if an event requires a significant amount of material to be transported to the venue (such as props, staging equipment, lighting) then the transport and energy consumption for these will be included in the inventory.

 The carboNZero programme is based on over a decade of research and we have worked with pilot organisations to ensure that the measure, manage and mitigate steps are based on credible science and checked via a robust verification process.
 Organisations seeking carboNZero certification must prepare an emissions inventory compliant with international best practice.
-Additionally, they must implement an emissions management and before neutralising (otherwise known as offsetting) their remaining unavoidable emissions.
+Additionally, they must implement an emissions management plan to demonstrate reductions over time.
 Without overall reductions in emissions, just neutralising emissions is like "buying a Diet Coke to go with your double bacon cheeseburger - and calling it a weight-loss program.
 Efficiency (and calorie reduction!) comes first."
 (Quotation from Joel Makover, Is Carbon Neutral Good Enough?)

-Double-counting could take place if both the buyer and the seller accounted for the emissions due to the same activity, e.g. international maritime freight.
+Double-counting could take place if both the buyer and the seller (of the service or product) accounted for the emissions due to the same activity, e.g. international maritime freight.
 As more products and services achieve carboNZero certification, organisations will be able to discount emissions from their offset obligations.
-The carboNZero Programme requires organisations to disclose the full emissions inventory prior to any discounting of double counted emissions, to encourage continued resource efficiency.
+The carboNZero Programme requires organisations to disclose the full emissions inventory prior to any discounting of double counted emissions, to encourage continued resource efficiency and emissions reductions.

-The programme sources credits that have been generated from both compliance, and voluntary standards from a range of projects.
-The projects are located both in New Zealand and other countries such as Brazil, China, Turkey, and Thailand.
-All credits are assessed and approved by the programme prior to use.
+The programme sources credits from 'projects' that have been generated from both compliance, and voluntary standards from a range of projects.
+The projects are located both in New Zealand and other countries such as India, Brazil, China, Turkey, and Thailand.
+All credit projects are assessed and approved by the programme prior to using any of the carbon credits.
 If you would like to know more about the specific credits used for your certification, the programme can provide you with more detail on request.

 If you want to align your certification to a particular type of carbon credit project then we will endeavour to accommodate your preferences, including provision of appropriate communication materials for your customers and stakeholders.

 Yes there is a risk that the credits from a discrete project are already being accounted for in a national inventory.
-For example, voluntary credits should not be claimed for reductions from a project where the emissions are captured in a country’s national inventory report (for reporting under the Kyoto Protocol).
-This is because any potential credit is likely to be claimed at the national level as opposed to the project.
+For example, voluntary credits should not be claimed for reductions from a project where the emissions are captured in a country’s national inventory reporting obligations (for reporting under the Kyoto Protocol).
+This is because any potential credit is likely to be claimed at the national level as opposed to at the project level.

 The carboNZero programme minimises the risk of using double counted carbon credits by sourcing credits that have been generated from reputable standards that have rules in place for preventing double counting.

 Possibly, but they need to be assessed by us to ensure they meet the programme requirements.
-Essentially the credits you are using must have been issued from a standard acceptable to the programme, and then your particular project is assessed for compliance with programme requirements i.e. not all carbon credit projects from an acceptable standard will necessarily meet the carboNZero programme requirements.
+Essentially the credits you are using must have been issued from a standard acceptable to the programme, and then your particular project is also assessed for suitability within the programme, i.e., not all carbon credit projects from an acceptable standard will necessarily be deemed appropriate for using in the carboNZero programme.
 Standards currently accepted by the programme can be supplied on request.

 For example, one additionality test is that a project must be able to demonstrate that revenue from the carbon credits is required to make the project viable.